Major Incident Roles and Responsibilities – Who is involved and what do they do?

 Technical Lead Manager

-When multiple technical teams are involved, Technical Lead Managers (TLMs) help centralise and coordinate technical activity.
+When multiple technical teams are involved, Technical Lead Managers, or TLMs, help centralise and coordinate technical activity.

-The Major Incident Manager relies on the TLM to provide technical leadership, align investigation efforts, and ensure technical teams remain focused on the agreed recovery strategy.
+The Major Incident Manager relies on the Technical Lead Manager to provide technical leadership, align investigation efforts, and ensure technical teams remain focused on the agreed recovery strategy.

 In complex incidents, Technical Lead Managers also play a key role in translating highly technical information into clear operational updates that support effective stakeholder communication and decision-making.